Digital Twins Healthcare & Nutrition

 Reducing health inequality

-Digital twins if implemented correctly, have the ability to reduce health inequality that still exist in healthcare systems according to a recent Ernst & Young publication.
+Digital twins, if implemented correctly, can reduce health inequalities that exist in healthcare systems according to a recent Ernst & Young publication [25].

-By stratifying the risk for different segments of the population, providers as well as payers can create digital community twins that help enable them to identify vulnerable populations and develop different tracts of outreach that reflect the community needs and prioritize resources accordingly.
+By stratifying the risk for different segments of the population, providers as well as payers, can create digital community twins that help enable them to identify vulnerable populations and develop different tracks of outreach that reflect the community needs and prioritize resources accordingly [25].

 New product development for Food as medicine approach